One day in the not-too-distant future, you may be taking the ride of your life in an automobile designed at Mississippi State University.

-At the same time the team is applying academic expertise to solve industrial research and development challenges.
-Students are helping enhance safety and human performance by writing recognition programs that predict driving patterns and can activate automated braking systems and other advanced safety measures.
+At the same time, the team is applying academic expertise to solve industrial research and development challenges.
+Students helped enhance safety and human performance by writing recognition programs that predict driving patterns and can activate automated braking systems and other advanced safety measures.

 The team’s work is even steering the way electric motors could be arranged in the engines of future hybrid vehicles.
 MSU prototypes don't connect engines to wheels, as in traditional designs.
 Instead, the car uses engine-driven generators to power electric motors that propel the wheels.
 The design also uses much smaller, lighter-weight batteries.

 The advanced hybrid was inspired by the visionary genius of late alumnus James Worth "Jim" Bagley, the namesake of MSU’s College of Engineering, who challenged the design team to create a vehicle for a future of limited fuel resources.